Welcome to the EAST Military website

 EAST Military Landmark Papers - Members of the EAST Military Committee contributed to the efforts of the EAST Publications Committee to ensure that landmark papers regarding the care of the combat injured were included in this project.
 Nearly 40 papers were included in this initial iteration and are grouped in the following categories: Deployed Trauma Systems, Resuscitation in the Combat Injured, Hemorrhage Control on the Battlefield, Combat Related Infections, and Management of Combat Injuries.

 EAST Military Traumacasts - Audio and video webcasts are free interviews addressing education research and treatment.
-Select Traumacasts are eligible for AMA PRA Category 1 Credits™ and self-assessment credits toward Part 2 of the American Board of Surgery MOC Program.
 The Traumacasts presented here are pertinent to combat trauma.

 EAST Military Scholarships & Awards